Engineering

 Some examples of what we track:

-• Response codes for any public facing APIs
+• Response codes for any public-facing APIs

 • Latency of key processes

-• Outcome of key processes
+• The outcome of key processes

 Each of these breakdowns on your overview should directly link out to the associated system dashboard, so once someone identifies something as problematic, they are only a click away from further investigation.